tamouse/FeM-BrianHolt-CompleteIntroToReact/README.md

 git checkout v2-2
 yarn
 ```

+* Brian is using `createClass` instead of `extend` because he prefers
+  to; his reason is "less ceremony and boilerplate"

 * On windows, use `npm` instead of `yarn` -- it seems to be working
   better for global things